Industry and Community Engagement (Health) (10120.2)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Readings to assist with finding an internship, making the most of your internship and industry-based project, industry-based project documents, developing employability skills and writing a critical reflection will be available on the UCLearn site.
+Readings to assist with finding an internship, making the most of your internship, industry-based project documents, developing employability skills and writing a critical reflection will be available on the UCLearn site.

 Submission of assessment items